Jigsaw (tool), a tool used for cutting arbitrary curves

 And then you might say, "Sven, let's put that pretty picture together."

-And then Sven might say, "Really?"
+Sven might say, "Why?"

-And then he might shrug his shoulders and say, "Okay."
+He might shrug his shoulders and say, "Okay."

-Whatever made them into the twisted characters they are, people who enjoy messing with others' lives with every little turn of their hand on that tool that cuts arbitrary curves, is not my business.
+Whatever made them into the twisted characters they are, people who enjoy messing with others' lives with every little turn of their hand on a tool that cuts arbitrary curves, is not my business.
 But what is my business is this.

-"Now what the hell am I supposed to do?"
+"What the hell am I supposed to do?"

-I have to report back to work.
+The holiday break is almost over, and I will have to report back to work.

 And Sven will think, "Yay!
 Millie is here.
 Now that damned dog can quit staring at me.
 And I wonder what she is going to make for supper after she takes him for a walk?"

-Do you see my quandry?
+Do you see my quandary?

 That if you glance over at your wood stove, all wrapped up and cuddly in your blanket on your couch, you will think for a split second that the log in there that is in flames, the one that is sitting on top of the other log that is also in flames, is that piece you have been searching for.